RickStrahl/Westwind.Globalization/Readme.md

 ```

 Note that strongly typed resources must be recreated whenever you add new
 resources, so this is an ongoing process.
+As with the Resx Generator if
+you remove or rename a resource you may break your code.
+This is the
-This is the reason we use a single
-file, rather than a file per resource set, so you can create a single file
+reason we use a single file, rather than a file per resource set to
-to keep the file management as simple as possible.
+keep the file management as simple as possible.